A glowing infinity symbol on a reflective background symbolises the endless cycle of DevOps.

 Author: Maximilian Schaugg

-What is DevOps? – A definition
+What is DevOps? – Definition and Meaning

 How does DevOps work?
 An overview of the DevOps lifecycle